metantonio/azure-data-engineer/prep_exam.md

     Which two windowing functions could you use?

-    - [ ] ``HoppingWindow``
+    - [x] ``HoppingWindow``
     - [ ] ``SessionWindow``
     - [ ] "SlidingWindow"
     - [x] ``TumblingWindow``

-         - Tumbling windows have a defined period and can aggregate all events for that same time period.
-A tumbling window is essentially a specific case of a hopping window where the time period and the event aggregation period are the same.
+         - Tumbling windows: This window function generates results at non-overlapping intervals.
+For example, a tumbling window with a duration of five minutes will provide the average temperature for each five-minute period without any overlap.

-         - Hopping windows have a defined period and can aggregate the events for a potentially different time period
+         - Hopping windows: This window function generates results at regular intervals but allows for overlapping time periods.
+For instance, a hopping window with a hop size of five minutes and a window size of five minutes will generate results every five minutes, including data from the overlapping periods.

          - Sliding windows are used to create aggregations for so many events, not at identical timelapses.